wanttobeamaster/dify-docs/en/getting-started/dify-for-education.md

 ### Use Education Coupon

-1. On the pricing page, select the Dify Professional subscription plan.
+1. On the pricing page, select the Dify Professional plan.

 - Monthly payment: Click **Get Started** to go to the payment page.
 - Annual payment: Toggle **Annual Billing** and click **Get Started** to go to the payment page.